bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/using-custom-fonts-and-icons.md

 `npm install`

-### Calling Theme Icons
+### Calling theme icons

 A Stencil theme's icons are delivered via a single SVG sprite, which is embedded on the page in `<theme-name>templates/layout/base.html`.
 This sprite is generated via the Grunt task `grunt svgstore`.

 The task takes individual SVG files for each icon (in the theme's `assets/icons/` subdirectory) and bundles them together, to be inlined on the top of the theme, inside a Handlebars partial.

 You can then call each icon in a similar way to an inline image, via the following HTML: